-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-31 First-Year Undergraduates
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+Ρ RIVATE INSTITUTIONS

 Tuition:

-PUBLIC INSTITUTIONS
+P UBLIC INSTITUTIONS

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

 Tuition: Non-resident alien

-FOR ALL INSTITUTIONS
+F OR ALL INSTITUTIONS

 Required Fees

 Room and Board (on-campus):

 Room Only (on-campus):

 Board Only (on-campus meal plan):

+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other:

+Minimum Maximum

+G2 Number of credits per term a student can take for the stated full-time tuition.

+Vac No

-Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): college cannot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-G4 Do tuition and fees vary by undergraduate instructional program?
-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? +
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?